 - Written informed consent must be obtained prior to any screening procedures and according to local guidelines.

 You CAN'T join if...

-- Patient has a known hypersensitivity to ribociclib or any of its excipients, or prior treatment with CDK 4/6 inhibitor.
+- Patient has a known hypersensitivity to ribociclib or any of its excipients, or prior treatment with cyclin-dependent kinase (CDK) 4/6 inhibitor.

 - Prior chemotherapy for metastatic castration-resistant prostate cancer.
 Chemotherapy administered in the castration-sensitive setting is allowed provided last dose of chemotherapy was greater than 6 months prior to study entry

 - Patient has a concurrent malignancy or malignancy within 3 years of randomization, with the exception of adequately treated, basal cell skin cancer, squamous cell carcinoma, non-melanomatous skin cancer or curatively resected cervical cancer.

 - Patients with central nervous system (CNS) involvement unless they meet ALL of the following criteria:

 - At least 4 weeks from prior therapy completion (including radiation and/or surgery) to starting the study treatment